eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 We don't necessarily need a formal announcement for this.
 The aforementioned changes to the rule documentation page and types should be sufficient.

-However, this update could be covered in a blog post about general rule metadata best practices, if anyone ever has an interest in writing something like that.
+However, this update could be covered in a blog post about general rule documentation best practices, if anyone ever has an interest in writing something like that.

 ## Drawbacks